YangV77/VS1984_ai_indexer/README.md

 # VS1984 Ai Indexer Overview
-*Currently, only base on Ubuntu 24.04 and nvidia gpu.*
+*Currently, only base on Ubuntu 24.04 and nvidia gpu. will support more sooner*

 [English](README.md) | [中文](README.zh-CN.md)